mundyreimer/mundyreimer.github.io/_posts/2020-12-25-lindenmayer-grammars-1.md

 ### Edge vs. Node Rewriting

 So now that we know how rewriting systems *replace* some character, substring, or set of symbols with another string of symbols, what if we wanted to *append* that new string instead?
 This is where Prusinkiewicz and Lindenmayer explain that there are two types of rewriting mechanisms.
 The first type is called *Edge Rewriting* and is what we did before with *replacing* symbol(s) with other symbols.
 The second type is called *Node Rewriting* and occurs when we *append* new symbol(s) instead.
-We can specify the latter formally by using a variable such as *X* like in the following example by [Ergen](http://www.selcukergen.net/ncca_lsystems_research/lsystems.html),
+We can specify the latter formally by using a variable such as *X* like in the following example[^8],

 **L-System**:  *Simple Example of Node Rewriting* **Axiom**:  *FX*